Where to Stay in London

 Afterwards, chill out or go for a brisk walk in Kensington Gardens or Hyde Park with the unique Speakers’ Corner, which has existed since 1872.
 Here, anyone can step up to speak in public on any preferred subject.
 Moreover, Kensington Gardens features the Albert Memorial, a true piece of art commemorating the death of Prince Albert, as well as the symbolic and world-famous statue of Peter Pan!

-In Kensington, you will also be near Portobello Road Market.
+Later, you might enjoy a stroll through Kensington’s historic cobbled streets and charming mews.
+Don’t miss the chance to admire — or even visit — the iconic Royal Albert Hall, famous for hosting events such as the BBC Proms.
+You will also be within easy reach of the colourful Portobello Road Market, one of London’s most lively and characterful markets.
 During the weekends, it is a real gem of antiques and jewellery and the perfect place to discover food from everywhere in the world.

 Kensington is one of the best areas you can stay in London.
 For a unique experience, you may want to consider the Radisson Blu Edwardian Vanderbilt Hotel, a top-class hotel with a lavish interior, Italian marble bathrooms, and high-quality bedrooms.